Bulgaria in the Eurovision Song Contest: 2005–2010

 In previous years, if a country placed in the top 10 countries in the final they automatically qualified to the final of the next contest.
 Had this rule remained for the 2008 contest, Bulgaria would have directly qualified for the final.
 However, a change in rules due to the large intake of countries participating in the contest meant that only five countries, the host country and the "Big Four" countries, would automatically qualify to the final.
 As such, Bulgaria was obliged to compete in one of the two semi-finals of the 2008 contest.

-At the 2008 contest, Bulgaria were represented by Deep Zone and Balthazar with the song "DJ, Take Me Away".
+At the 2008 contest, Bulgaria were represented by "DJ, Take Me Away" by Deep Zone and Balthazar.
 They, however, could not repeat Todorova and Yankulov's result and received only 56 points, placing 11th of 19 competing in the second semi-final, thereby failing to qualify Bulgaria for the final.

 Bulgaria competed in the 2009 contest in Russia, with a two-phase national selection process beginning in October 2008.
 The winner was Krassimir Avramov with his song "Illusion".
 It failed to qualify for the final, coming 16th out of 18 participants in the first semi-final.

-In October 2009, BNT announced that Miroslav Kostadinov would represent Bulgaria at the 2010 contest in Oslo, Norway, with the song "Angel si ti".
+In October 2009, BNT announced that Miro would represent Bulgaria at the 2010 contest in Oslo, Norway, with the song "Angel si ti".
 It was the first song since 2007 to be sung in Bulgarian.
 However, for the third consecutive year, Bulgaria's entry failed to qualify for the final, coming 15th out of 17 participants in the second semi-final.

 2011–2018

 In 2011, Bulgaria was represented by Poli Genova, and the country's entry was sung in Bulgarian for the second consecutive year.
 Her song was called "Na inat", and missed out on a place for the final after coming 12th in the Semi-final 2, making 2011 the fourth year in a row that Bulgaria didn't reach the final.
 In that year she competed with 18 more singers in the final of "EuroBGvision" (where by means of SMS voting the TV audience selects who will represent Bulgaria in the Eurovision Song Contest).
 This was her fourth time in which she took part in the "EuroBGvision" and her first win.

 Sofi Marinova represented Bulgaria in the 2012 contest in Baku with "Love Unlimited".
 Her song was mainly in Bulgarian, but it also contains the phrase "I love you" in 12 other languages, including Turkish, Greek, Spanish, French, and Serbian.
-Bulgaria's entry tied with Norway for 10th place in its sem-ifinal; however, the tie broke in favor of Norway because it received points from more countries, making 2012 the fifth year in a row that Bulgaria didn't qualify.
+Bulgaria's entry tied with Norway for 10th place in its semi-final; however, the tie broke in favor of Norway because it received points from more countries, making 2012 the fifth year in a row that Bulgaria didn't qualify.